 Other states are much more permissive of distracted driving.
 For example, Arizona only prohibits cellphone use while driving for school bus drivers.

 Despite these efforts, distracted driving crashes happen virtually every day, and victims face a lengthy, painful, expensive recovery.
-Distracted drivers can be held financially accountable for their negligence, with the help of a personal injury attorney.
+Distracted drivers can be held financially accountable for their negligence, with the help of a car accident lawyer elite Los Angeles.